flareman/homebridge-caddx-interlogix/README.md

 }
 ```

-The example above defines the necessary parameters for connecting with the network interface, enables SSL connections with it, removes bypass switches for sensors, sets radar persistence time to twenty seconds and smoke sensor persistence time to three minutes, and overrides zones \#1, \#2, \#5, and \#7, renaming the first two and the seventh contacts, defining zone sensor \#5 as a smoke sensor and \#7 as a motion sensor, and indicating that zones \#8, \#45, and all zones from \#10 to \#12 and from \#24 to \#36 should be ignored.
+The example above defines the necessary parameters for connecting with the network interface, enables SSL connections with it, removes bypass switches for sensors, enables output switches, sets radar persistence time to twenty seconds and smoke sensor persistence time to three minutes, and overrides zones \#1, \#2, \#5, and \#7, renaming the first two and the seventh contacts, defining zone sensor \#5 as a smoke sensor and \#7 as a motion sensor, and indicating that zones \#8, \#45, and all zones from \#10 to \#12 and from \#24 to \#36 should be ignored.

 ## Usage